 - Personal Data (or information): This means any information that can be used to identify someone, such as your email address and your name.

 Wooclap is the data controller of the personal information you give us – we look at how and why your information is collected and used.
 Sometimes Wooclap has to give your information to other people, such as the government, or third-party providers, but it will only give away your information when you say it’s ok or when the law says that they have to.
 When your data is given to someone else, they must look after it and keep it safe.

 Why do we collect and use your information?

-We will only collect your information when we need it to help us do our job or to follow the law.
+We will only collect your information when we need it to help us do our job.

 When we’ve collected it, here’s how we use it: